 If you’re looking for some reading about the city, pick up NYC Basic Tips & Etiquette by Nathan Pyle, I Never Knew that About New York by Christopher Winn, and New York by Edward Rutherfurd.

-Some NYC-based literary classics worth reading include JD Salinger’s Catcher in the Rye, Betty Smith’s A Tree Grows in Brooklyn, or even Bret Easton Ellis’ satirical American Psycho.
+Some NYC-based literary classics worth reading include Catcher in the Rye by JD Salinger, A Tree Grows in Brooklyn by Betty Smith, Age of Innocence by Edith Wharton, Breakfast at Tiffany’s by Truman Capote, Bright Lights Big City by Jay McInerney, The Amazing Adventures of Kavalier & Clay by Michael Chabon, or even Bret Easton Ellis’ satirical American Psycho.

 If you have any questions about any of our tours, or anything on our website, feel free to contact us at (347) 878-8444 or email@example.com.
 You’ll also find us on Instagram, Twitter, and on Facebook.